-2010 Frequency Database for the
+2024 Frequency Database for the

 Perseus LF-HF Software-Defined Receiver

-Ready-to-use specially formatted individual USERLIST.TXT file with our latest frequency data
+USERLIST.TXT file with our latest frequency data

-Total 16'545 entries
+Total 12'856 entries

-The only database that includes both broadcast and utility radio stations worldwide!
+both broadcast and professional utility radio stations worldwide!

-2010 Super Frequency List on CD shows many more details!
+2024 Super Frequency List on CD shows many more details!

-2009/2010 Guide to Utility Radio Stations shows many more details!
+2023/2024 Guide to Utility Radio Stations shows many more details!

-The frequency 3995 kHz gives you 13 (thirteen!) entries among broadcast and utility radio stations.
+The frequency 15120 kHz gives you 7 entries among broadcast and utility radio stations.
 All these entries are perfectly scrollable.
 The ALL button, next to the User button, allows the display of all entries in the pertinent database, independent of the time of day, with entries at the actual reception time highlighted in bright yellow.
-The waterfall display here is 50 kHz wide and shows in full detail, from left to right
+The waterfall display here is 25 kHz wide and shows the wide PSK aggregate signal carrying the DRM broadcast of Voice of Nigeria, with "colourful" selective fading.
+Note also the typical rectangular DRM FFT spectrum in the filter display

-2010 Super Frequency List on CD shows many more details!
+2024 Super Frequency List on CD shows many more details!

-2010 Shortwave Frequency Guide shows many more details!
+2024 Shortwave Frequency Guide shows many more details!

 Just for the record ... the strictly required USERLIST.TXT format is rather inflexible and restrictive, and due to lack of space within the Perseus' graphical user interface that gives you a mere 280 x 80 pixels ...

-... it is limited to a total height of 5 scrollable (!) lines only, and to a total width of 82 characters per line, e.g. typically five small columns for Frequency, Time, Country, Station, and Language, and it is more or less incompatible with our detailed frequency lists of utility radio stations, i.e. the really interesting stuff, as perfectly demonstrated here.
+... it is limited to a total height of 5 scrollable (!) lines only, and to a total width of 82 characters per line, e.g. typically five small columns for Frequency, Time, Country, Station, and Language, and it is more or less incompatible with our detailed frequency lists of professional utility radio stations, i.e. the really interesting stuff as perfectly demonstrated here.
 What's more, because of these limitations

 Perseus HF Stations Database by Klingenfuss Radio Monitoring

-based on BC2010.DBF and UT2010.DBF, total 16'545 entries!
+based on BC2024.XLS and UT2024.XLS, total 12'856 entries!

 Perseus HF Stations Database by Klingenfuss Radio Monitoring

-based on BC2010.DBF and UT2010.DBF, total 16'545 entries!
+based on BC2024.XLS and UT2024.XLS, total 12'856 entries!

 Perseus HF Stations Database by Klingenfuss Radio Monitoring

-based on BC2010.DBF and UT2010.DBF, total 16'545 entries!
+based on BC2024.XLS and UT2024.XLS, total 12'856 entries!

 What's more, our Super Frequency List on CD gives you a total width of 129 characters per line, that is 57 percent more information than a mere 82 characters.
 Enjoy!